deepfence/SecretScanner/README.md

 For quick try, you can install docker and then run SecretScanner on a container image using following instructions:

-* Build ScreteScanner: `docker build --rm=true --tag=deepfenceio/secretscanning:latest -f Dockerfile .`
+* Build ScreteScanner: `docker build --rm=true --tag=deepfenceio/secretscanning:latest -f Dockerfile .` Or, you can just pull the latest build from the docker hub: `docker pull deepfenceio/secretscanning`

 * Pull a container image for scanning:`docker pull node:8.11`